joedefen/memfo/README.md

 # memfo: Memory Footprint Observer

-A highly efficient, real-time Linux memory monitoring tool built in Python.
+An efficient, real-time Linux memory monitoring tool built in Python.

-memfo provides a low-overhead, stable, and highly configurable view of your system's /proc/meminfo data, designed specifically for long-term monitoring and performance debugging.
+`memfo` provides a low-overhead, stable, and highly customizable view of your system's `/proc/meminfo` data, designed for both short-term and long-term monitoring and performance debugging.

 ## Features at a Glance

-`memfo` is a viewer for `/proc/meminfo` that shows meminfo:
+`memfo` is a viewer for `/proc/meminfo` that shows its data:
 * as a continuously updated display of current and past values,
-* with numbers represented in chosen units,
+* with numbers represented in chosen units as absolute or delta values,
+* in chosen time intervals,
 * with selected fields at the top in the frozen section of the display,
 * with the ability to hide certain fields, and
 * more.